 About:

 Kanata Sailing Club is a non-profit cooperative that has been introducing people of all ages and experience levels to sailing on the Ottawa River for more than 50 years.
-Focused on affordability, accessibility and community, the club provides training, equipmen, and opportunities for participants to learn, build confidence, and enjoy the sport in a relaxed and supportive environment, with an emphasis on inclusion, safety, and fun.
+Focused on affordability, accessibility and community, the club provides training, equipment, and opportunities for participants to learn, build confidence, and enjoy the sport in a relaxed and supportive environment, with an emphasis on inclusion, safety, and fun.

 Nepean Artistic Swim Club